 Email newsletters are a great way to reach out to potential customers and keep in touch existing ones.
 It’s also a very affordable way to spread the word about your company.
 But how do you build a mailing list for your small business?
 How do you grow the number of email subscribers to see results?

-There are many benefits to using newsletters to grow your small business.
+I’ve written before about the benefits of using newsletters to grow your small business and how to get started.
 And here are a few thoughts on how you can grow and improve your mailing list.
-Check them out!

 Optimise your sign-up forms